Borrowed Bites

 • 1 teaspoon vanilla

-• 7 tablespoon heavy cream room temperature
+• 6 tablespoon heavy cream room temperature, plus more if needed

 • white sugar pearl sprinkles optional